-Cadillac Ranch – Texas
+1. Cadillac Ranch – Texas

 The accepted practice today is to leave your own mark on the art by drawing on the cars.
 Bring spray paint in case other visitors haven’t left any around.
-Occasionally the cars get a makeover, like when they were all painted pink in honor of breast cancerawareness.
-To get here, park along the south feeder road, a couple of miles west of Loop 335, and walk the well-worn path.
+Occasionally, the cars get a makeover, like when they were all painted pink in honor of breast cancer awareness.
+To get here, park along the south feeder road a couple of miles west of Loop 335, and walk the well-worn path.
 As cool as it sounds, there’s a sort of forlorn feel to the place.

-World’s Largest Ball of Twine – Minnesota
+2. World’s Largest Ball of Twine – Minnesota

-There’s much ado about which ball of twine actually holds the record these days.
-But why not pay your respects to the original that started all the fuss?
+There’s much ado about which ball of twine actually holds the record these days, but why not pay your respects to the original that started all the fuss?
 Behold the World’s Largest Ball of Twine in Darwin, 62 miles west of Minneapolis on US 12.
 To be specific, it’s the “Largest Built by One Person” – Francis A Johnson wrapped the 17,400lb whopper on his farm over the course of 29 years.
 Gawk at it in the town gazebo.
-Better yet, visit the museum beside it and buy your own twine ball starter kit in the gift shop
+Better yet, visit the museum beside it and buy your own twine ball starter kit in the gift shop.

-Unclaimed Baggage Center – Alabama
+3. Unclaimed Baggage Center – Alabama

-Head into downtown Scottsboro, Alabama on Hwy 279 and follow the signs to the Unclaimed Baggage Center.
+Head into downtown Scottsboro, Alabama, on Hwy 279 and follow the signs to the Unclaimed Baggage Center.
 Wait…is that your iPhone?
 The one you left in the seat pocket on that flight from Poughkeepsie?
 Probably.
 This Macy’s-sized retail space is the end of the line for the majority of unclaimed bags in the US.
 After 90 days, the airlines send your lost luggage here.
-It takes thrift shop-level patience, but there is Tumi luggage, Kate Spade bags, Bruno Magli loafers, cameras, laptops, golf clubs – you name it – all for a fraction of retail.
+It takes thrift shop-level patience, but there you'll find Tumi luggage, Kate Spade bags, Bruno Magli loafers, cameras, laptops, golf clubs – you name it – all for a fraction of retail.

-Wall Drug Store – South Dakota
+4. Wall Drug Store – South Dakota

 Exterior view of Coral Castle in Homestead, Florida